loodnicartm/dot_density_map_bosnia/README.md

 Coordinate transformation and reprojection for proper cartographic display

-Styled using ggplot2 with customized color palette for both basemap and dot layer
+Styled using ggplot2 with a customized color palette for both basemap and dot layer

 -Tools & Packages:
 Built using sf, ggplot2, rnaturalearth, dplyr, and tidyr.